eGain/egain-ios-messaging/eGainMessagingExample/readme.md

 | botGreeting	| Bool	| Boolean to enable the bot to send the starting message|

 ### Branding
-The UI of the SDK can be customized.
+The UI of the SDK can be customized to configure the colors, text, and text sizes that are preferred.
+Use the provided <Branding.swift> file to see what can be changed and how to implement those changes.

 1. Download branding.swift file from our repository.
 2. Move the downloaded file to your project directory.